Sustainable Development Goal 5: Gender equality

 • equal sharing of parenting roles and family responsibilities

 In collaboration with federal departments and agencies, Statistics Canada has developed the Canadian Indicator Framework (CIF) for the Sustainable Development Goals.
-The CIF includes 76 indicators specific to Canada, which measure progress using a set of nationally relevant, objective and comprehensive indicators.
+The CIF includes 76 indicators specific to Canada that measure progress using a set of nationally relevant, objective and comprehensive indicators.
 CIF indicators for SDG 5 are:

 • Proportion of population who self-reported being sexually assaulted in the last 12 months